Minestom/minestom.net/docs/feature/locator-bar.md

 TrackedWaypointPacket.Waypoint waypoint = new TrackedWaypointPacket.Waypoint(Either.left(uuid), icon, target);
 player.sendPacket(new TrackedWaypointPacket(TrackedWaypointPacket.Operation.TRACK, waypoint));

+// If you wanted a string ID instead
+// TrackedWaypointPacket.Waypoint waypoint = new TrackedWaypointPacket.Waypoint(Either.right("emerald_generator"), icon, target);

 // Create a new waypoint with the same ID to update its properties TrackedWaypointPacket.Waypoint updatedWaypoint = new TrackedWaypointPacket.Waypoint(...);
 player.sendPacket(new TrackedWaypointPacket(TrackedWaypointPacket.Operation.UPDATE, updatedWaypoint));